D-DOT Route #53 + SMART Route #495

 routes

-#125 Fort Street-Detroit, #150 Taylor-Detroit (which also operated along Fort St) and the #495 John R. would now
+#125 Fort Street-Detroit, #150 Taylor-Detroit (which also operated along Fort Street) and the #495 John R. (which

-be operated by
+would now be operated by DDOT.

 It had been anticipated that merging the bus lines would save the systems money because service along those routes were virtually